iMahmoudHani/Cyclistic-BikeShare-CaseStudy/README.md

 # Cyclistic-BikeShare-CaseStudy
 ## **Executive Summary**

-This project analyzes 12 months of Cyclistic bike-share data to understand how casual riders and annual members use bikes differently.
-Insights from this analysis will help Cyclistic’s marketing team design strategies to convert casual riders into annual members, which is key to increasing long-term revenue.
+Cyclistic, a Chicago-based bike-share program with 5,824 bikes and 692 stations, offers flexible pricing through single-ride, day passes, and annual memberships.
+While casual riders provide short-term revenue, finance analysts confirmed annual members are far more profitable.
+This case study analyzes 12 months of trip data to uncover differences in usage patterns and provide strategies to convert casual riders (37%) into annual members (63%), driving long-term growth.

 ## **Business Problem**

-Cyclistic generates significant revenue from annual memberships.
-However, a large portion of riders are casual users (single-ride or day-pass customers).
+Cyclistic’s future success depends on maximizing annual memberships, which generate stable, recurring revenue

  The business question is:

  “How do annual members and casual riders use Cyclistic bikes differently, and how can we encourage casual riders to purchase annual memberships?”